-- Provide topics which will enhance the potential for becoming more competitive in an everchanging environment.
+- Provide topics that will enhance the potential for becoming more competitive in an ever-changing environment.
 Thinking about the future is pivotal to success, especially considering the rapid rise of technology and automation.

-Market research refers to the process of collating, interpreting and analysing information about a particular market.
+Market research refers to the process of collating, interpreting, and analyzing information about a particular market.
 This applies to both the present and the past, as well as present and potential customers or clients.
 It is essential to understand the habits and tendencies of the organization’s audience to accommodate their needs and preferences.

 Employees benefit from absorbing knowledge that is derived from market research as it is applicable to what their customers are searching for in the particular good or service offered by the organization.
 This makes the training material more direct and straight to the point, cutting out any unnecessary fluff.

-Creating courses begins with curating the most accurate and relevant content.
-Course content creation is a more difficult task than it seems to be, whereby various factors must be taken into account to create the most effective and worthwhile course for learners.
+eLearning development begins with curating the most accurate and relevant content.
+Making an online course is a more difficult task than it seems to be, whereby various factors must be taken into account to create the most effective and worthwhile course for learners.
 Courses are most effectively designed when a strong LMS is employed, alongside a good authoring tool.
 The authoring tool is responsible for instructional design without actually employing an instructional designer.

 When you provide information, which cannot be found elsewhere, learners are more inclined and motivated to be more productive and progressive.

-Quality video and interactive content is much more effective than textual content as learners are able to experience a real-life simulation, enhancing and expanding practical skills.
-Internet related infrastructure has become cheaper, more powerful and easier to navigate, while online learning environments have taken over the education landscape as we know it.
+Quality video and interactive content are much more effective than textual content as learners are able to experience a real-life simulation, enhancing and expanding practical skills.
+Internet-related infrastructure has become cheaper, more powerful, and easier to navigate, while online learning environments have taken over the education landscape as we know it.
 Willmot et al.’s (2012) research depicted a strong correlation between video content and learning, whereby there is intricate evidence of video being able to inspire and engage learners.
-It can be incorporated into learner-centred training in various ways, for instance increasing purpose and motivation.
+It can be incorporated into learner-centered training in various ways, for instance, increasing purpose and motivation.

-- Hybrid Courses: primary delivery is online, however students are required to also meet in traditional face-to-face sessions, also known as blended learning.
+- Hybrid Courses: primary delivery is online, however, students are required to also meet in traditional face-to-face sessions, also known as blended learning.

-- Internet Courses: the course is completely delivered via online.
+- Internet Courses: the course is completely delivered online.